taykey/nose-logpertest/README.rst

             test1
             test2

-where each file consists the logs of that specific test
+where each file holds the logs of that specific test

 and `20141125-120146` is the running time of the tests